Michelle Obama tells Greta Thunberg to 'ignore the doubters' after Trump insult

-Former First Lady Michelle Obama wrote a public note of support to Greta Thunberg overnight, following President Donald Trump's dismissal of the climate change activist who was recently declared TIME's Person of the Year.
+Former first lady Michelle Obama wrote a public note of support to Greta Thunberg overnight, following President Donald Trump's dismissal of the teen climate change activist after she was named Time's Person of the Year.

 "Don't let anyone dim your light," Obama wrote, in part.
 "Ignore the doubters and know that millions of people are cheering you on."

-After Thunberg was announced as Time's Person of the Year on Thursday — besting Trump, who was shortlisted for the honor — the president mocked the teenager and accused her of having an anger management problem.
+After the magazine's announcement on Thursday, Trump — who was shortlisted for the honor — mocked the Swedish teenager and accused her of having an anger management problem.

-Thunberg spoke movingly in September at the United Nations, expressing anger over climate change.
+Thunberg spoke movingly in a speech at the United Nations in September, expressing anger over climate change.

-"I shouldn't be up here," she said in her September U.N. speech.
+"I shouldn't be up here," she said.
 "I should be back at school on the other side of the ocean.
 Yet, you all come to us young people for hope.
 How dare you?
 You have stolen my dreams and my childhood with your empty words."

-Thunberg, a Swedish teenager, has Asperger's syndrome; she has spoken publicly about the social challenges it creates, while also attributing her passionate activism in part to the neurological makeup she's called her "superpower."
+Thunberg has Asperger's syndrome and has spoken publicly about the social challenges it creates, while also attributing her passionate activism in part to the neurological makeup she's called her "superpower."

 Following Trump's barbs, Thunberg changed her Twitter profile to describe herself as "a teenager working on her anger management problem.
 Currently chilling and watching a good old fashioned movie with a friend."

-Trump's campaign, meanwhile, posted a copy of Thunberg's cover with the president's head photoshopped onto her body.
+Trump's re-election campaign, meanwhile, posted a copy of the Time Thunberg cover with the president's head photoshopped onto her body.